 What to Do if You Are Wrongfully Terminated

-It is important that you stay calm and keep your composure while being let go.
-Even though you may feel angry and emotional, it is important that you do not do or say anything that you will regret later.
+It is important to stay calm and composure while being let go.
+Even though you may feel angry and emotional, it is important not to do or say anything that you will regret later.

 Were you offered a severance package?
 It may be in your best interest to have the terms put in writing.
-It may not be in your best interest to accept your employer’s first offer.
+Accepting your employer’s first offer may not be in your best interest.

 If your employer suggests you resign instead of being terminated, please do not do so.
 If you resign, you could risk losing your chances of receiving unemployment benefits.